piyushrpt/mojaveSetup/README.md

 ##### Environment modules
 --------------------------
+- We recommend using "modules" to manage your environment variables
+- Please don't set paths / pythonpaths in your .bashrc/ .bash_profile/ .profile for all the different software that you use.
+This is a guaranteed recipe for conflicts and disaster.
 - Follow instructions [here](./modules.md)

 ##### You are ready to install ISCE
 ------------------------------------
+- We will use "modules" to localize changes to the environment needed to a single module file
 - Follow instructions [here](./isceSetup.md)

 ##### QGIS setup for use within Python scripts